NavdeepSinghKaur/30-days-of-python-course/README.md

 # 30 Days of Python

-This course was made by https://github.com/Asabeneh
+This course was made by github.com/Asabeneh

+I took this course a bit more than 2 years ago, when I was 15.